Anil-Bhujel/viewpoint-aware-pig-posture-recognition/README.md

 # Viewpoint-Aware Pig Posture Recognition

-This repository contains the code for **viewpoint-aware pig posture recognition and Dataset** paper accepted in CV4Animals 2026.
+This repository contains the code for **Viewpoint-Aware Pig Posture Recognition and Benchmark Dataset** paper accepted in CV4Animals 2026.
 The system estimates per-camera viewing angles (azimuth and elevation) using PnP-based camera calibration and feeds those angles as conditioning signals into a DINOv2-based posture classifier.

 > **Dataset:** [viewpoint-aware-pig-posture-recognition](https://huggingface.co/datasets/anilbhujel/viewpoint-aware-pig-posture-recognition) on HuggingFace